abdomgg/100watt/nx_100_customer_required_fields/README.md

 ### Customer Creation:
 When creating or editing a customer, the system will require:
 - Name field to be filled
-- Phone field to be filled
-- Street/Address field to be filled

 ### Sales Order:
 When creating a sales order: